 The correct answers can be found below the references.

-1. Bulimia nervosa mostly occurs in women in the ages of 18 to 35 years.
+1. Bulimia nervosa mostly occurs in women in the ages from 18 to 35 years.
 Which symptom is not typical for this disease?

 - The high psychological strain of the patients.

 - Feeling of control loss.

 - Shame and feelings of guilt due to the disturbed eating behavior.

 - Bad compliance in the therapy of the disease.

 - Repeated episodes of eating attacks with subsequent counter-regulatory measures.

 2. Case example: A 17-year-old student visits her family doctor due to increasing concentration problems and decreased performance.
-In physical examination, he determines that the patient is extremely emaciated.
+In physical examination, the doctor determines that the patient is extremely emaciated.
 At a height of 1.60 m, she only weighs 44 kg.
-Upon enquiry, the patient, however, states that she feels well except for decreased performance.
+Upon inquiry, however, the patient, states that she feels well except for decreased performance.
 She experiences her physical state as normal.
 Furthermore, she requests her doctor to help her quickly become productive in school again.
 Which disease matches her symptoms?